 In CrossFit settings, this shoe works well and I think it will be a good choice for most recreational CrossFit athletes that are most concerned with durability and stability.
 This shoe’s upper construction is durable for things like rope climbs and the midsole has enough responsiveness to not beat the feet up too much when doing a lot of plyometrics.

 Essentially, if you’re a lifter or CrossFit athlete that wants a stable cross-training shoe that they can also wear on a daily basis, then I think you’ll enjoy the GORUCK Ballistic Trainers.

 - For Agility Training

 Overall, there’s a lot to like about the GORUCK Ballistic Trainers but I had four key pros that I really like.

-Another big pro of this model is the upper construction.
+Another thing to like about this model is the upper construction.
 The forefoot features a warp knit material that provides a decent amount of breathability and maneuverability.
-The mid-foot and heel are wrapped in a CORDURA Nylon which is an incredibly durable material for resisting abrasion and friction — which is totally fitting when you consider GORUCK’s brand.
+The mid-foot and heel are wrapped in a CORDURA Nylon which is a durable material for resisting abrasion and friction.
+I thought this material was fitting when you consider GORUCK’s brand.